Magnetism in Gemstones

 That's all there is to it.
 Once you start using magnetic testing routinely, you'll remember what magnetic responses to expect from most major gemstones without having to refer to the Index.

 You may find it helpful to refer to the SI column on the Index to get a better sense of the differences in the degree of magnetism shown by different types of gemstones.
 Because SI (magnetic susceptibility) measurements are quantitative, differences between gem species and varieties can be seen more precisely in this column.

 As an alternative to the Index on this website, those who use the Gemology Tools Professional (GTPro) software program can find magnetic responses listed on the Gemstone Database.
-GTPro incorporates all the magnetic responses listed in our Index, and regularly adds any updates.
+GTPro incorporates most of the magnetic responses listed in our Index.
 The 2014 or later online edition of the Handbook of Gemmology is another teaching aid/reference book that includes information about magnetic testing derived from our website gemstonemagnetism.com.
 The Handbook incorporates portions of our Magnetic Susceptibility Index on Appendix K, including magnetic response ranges and magnetic susceptibility (SI) ranges.